Our-Inkwell/NoteRelay/README.md

 # NoteRelay
 Allows creating and sharing notes between Evernote and Google Docs
+## Backend
-## Backend is structured using the PHP framework Laravel
+The backend is structured using the PHP framework Laravel